CodeYourFuture/Full-Stack-Project-Assessment/README.md

   - Stretch goals for the database if you have time
 - [Level 999](./999.md) (Optional)
   - More optional goals for if you have time

+## Getting Started

+Fork this repository and then clone it to your computer.

+Progress to Level 100 when you are ready.